Field drainage was the primary focus of the final meeting for the Banffshire Soil & Nutrient Network.

 If you have any concerns about drainage on your farm and would like further advice, contact the FAS helpline on 0300 323 0161 where you can be put in touch with an advisor for further guidance.

-- TN720: Assessment for Land Drainage
+- Technical Note (TN720): Assessment for Agricultural Drainage Requirement

 - Farming For A Better Climate: Practical Guide – Field Drainage